 Namra is believed to be inherited.

 I began by documenting my father’s ability to mimic bird song.
 He belongs to a community of bird-trappers in Malta and Gozo.
 I seek to create an archive of their community and identified occasions where I could, in the disguise of an artist and for the sake of art, motivate them to come together.
-It was also essential to involve international collaborators, removed from the Maltese context, as external eyes to such a personal and controversial subject for myself and the Maltese.

 Live performance, 90 minutes, Maltese (with English subtitles)

 “The documentary footage taken by Jimmy, predominantly of his father, is matter-of-fact.
 It is not cinematic.
 It is not a film.
 It is a record, intended to preserve, without being tainted by a grandiose notion of pride or heritage.
 It is the purity and truthfulness of the work which sets the work apart from all the debate and controversy.
 It presents a primal kind of beauty, one which is devoid of state or intellect which one way or another we have all admired or experienced… During the performance, I found my attention occasionally drifting to the varied audience.
 It was obvious that here, in the room, were people who would normally be on complete opposite sides of the never-ending debate.”

 — Matthew Attard Nassaba: Song of a Bird – An Account, October 29, 2018

 Nassaba: Song of A Bird, is a portrait of a disappearing practise – a way of being in nature and a game in which parent and child forge a generational bond.
 Jimmy Grima followed his father with a camera to the fields on the Maltese rocky coasts, where until recently he went to catch migratory birds.

 In a one-hour performance, Jimmy incorporated the video material to present the emotional world of the Maltese bird catchers and their bird-learned songs.